 During Ramadan, the month of giving, we are privileged to be supporting two wonderful charities: Magic Breakfast, in London, and Akshaya Patra, in India.
 Both charities provide nourishing, free school meals for children who don’t get enough food at home.
 So, for every guest who eats with us this month, we’ll feed another two in need, meaning every meal we serve equals three full bellies.

 Every evening at the time of breaking fast – which falls around 9.20pm – we’ll be serving the traditional dates and refreshing Nimbu Pani to anyone waiting outside for a table, to keep you going until dinner!

 After reflecting on these partnerships, we felt inspired to do more.
-So we committed to provide a meal for a child in need for every guest who dines with us, ongoing.
+So at Diwali the same year, we committed to providing a meal for a child in need for every guest who dines with us, ongoing.
 A meal for a meal.

 We are absolutely thrilled to share that since Ramadan 2015, thanks to your kind support, we’ve now donated OVER 2 MILLION MEALS to children in the UK and India!
 We are beyond grateful to you all, dear patrons, and to our brilliantly big-hearted team.

 Its not often you get the chance to make 1 + 1 = 3, but if you ever do - you should grab it with both hands.
 Because these are the moments you will remember, the ones you will cherish, the ones that makes it all worthwhile.

 Under a canopy of stars and lights, we welcomed our biggest-ever line-up of exceptional South Asian talent to Dinerama for our Diwali celebrations.